Biljana Borzan

 Biljana Borzan (born 29 November 1971) is a Croatian physician and politician who has been member of the European Parliament for Croatia since 1 July 2013, having been elected to the position at the 2013, 2014 and 2019 elections.
-She is a member of the center-left Social Democratic Party of Croatia (SDP) and serving as the Vice President of the Socialists & Democrats in the European Parliament with the portfolio "New Economy that works for all" in the Ninith legislature.
+She is a member of the center-left Social Democratic Party of Croatia (SDP) and serving as the Vice President of the Socialists & Democrats in the Ninth European Parliament.

 Early life and career

 Biljana Borzan was born in Osijek on November 29, 1971.
 After finishing elementary and high school in her hometown, she enrolled at the Osijek branch of the Zagreb School of Medicine.
 Borzan specialized occupational and sport medicine.
 In 1997, she got employed at the Osijek Health Center where she worked until 2007.

 Political career

 Career in national politics

 Borzan got involved in politics in 1999 by joining Social Democratic Party of Croatia (SDP), because she "couldn't be a passive observer" since she was "dissatisfied with the level of democracy, tolerance, and justice in the country following the rule of President Franjo Tuđman".
 In 2000, she became a member of the Council of the SDP Osijek, and in 2001, president of the Osijek branch of the SDP's Woman's Forum.
 At the 2001 local elections, Borzan was elected to the Osijek City Council.
 Between September 2004 and May 2005, she was Council President.
 In 2004, she became Vice President of the SDP's Main Board.
 Borzan was elected president of the SDP's Osijek branch in 2005.
 At the 2005 local elections, she was re-elected to the Osijek City Council.

 At the 2007 parliamentary election, she was elected to the Croatian Parliament, representing 4th electoral district.
 During this term, she was a member of the Petitions and Appeals Committee, and Committee on Information, Computerisation and the Media.
 She was a member of the SDP's Presidency since 2008.
 Between May 2008 to January 2009, Borzan served as a Deputy Mayor of Osijek.
 She was re-elected to the Osijek City Council at the 2009 local elections, and to the Croatian Parliament at the 2011 parliamentary election.
 During her second MP term, she served as president of the Committee on Health and Social Policy, member of the Foreign Policy Committee, and Croatian Observer to the European Parliament (16 March 2012 to 1 July 2013).